Kahlan-walcott/GVSU-CIS350-lokds/docs/proposal-template.md

 # Introduction

-(In 2-4 paragraphs, describe your project concept)
+(In 2-4 paragraphs, describe your project concept) (Also define some loosely defined features of your project using bullet points)

 # Anticipated Technologies